Physics World-Readout

 If the Tau framework is taken seriously on its own terms, what kind of physical world does it describe?

 That question cannot be answered by one theorem or one result card alone.
-It requires a sequence of pages that move from substrate to geometry, from global shape to time, from thingness to lawfulness, from sector closure to observables, and from there to the large catalog of individual physical results.
+It requires a sequence of pages that move from substrate to geometry, from global shape to time, from thingness to lawfulness, from sector closure to observables, and from there to the large catalog of individual physical claims.

 This cluster therefore does three things.